toakiryu/gform-quick-submit/packages/gform-quick-submit/README.md

 npm i zod react-hook-form @hookform/resolvers gform-quick-submit
 ```

-### Create the Form
+### Build the Form

-To learn more about creating forms, refer to the [React Hook Form](https://react-hook-form.com/) documentation.
-For this tutorial, copy the following code into your root page file.
-The `onSubmit` function is initially empty, but we will define it in the next step.
+Refer to the [react-hook-form](https://react-hook-form.com/) documentation if you want to learn more about creating forms.
+For this tutorial, paste the following code into the root page file.
+The `onSubmit` function is empty for now but will be completed in the next steps.

 ```page.tsx
 "use client";